Muukid/muTrueType/README.md

 # Demos

-The documentation for this library is fairly explicit/hard to read and get a good overview of the library in the process.
+The documentation for this library is rather explicit/hard to read and get a good overview of the library in the process.
 For this, demos that quickly show the gist of the library and how it works are available in the `demos` folder.

 # General overview

-mutt is a fairly complicated library, so this section gives an overview of the library.
+mutt is a rather complicated library, so this section gives an overview of the library.
 More explicit documentation comes after this section.

 ## Loading a TrueType font